SCIENTIFIC BACKGROUND

 Scientific Background

 Familial hypercholesterolemia (FH, type IIa according to the Fredrickson classification) is one of the most common monogenic diseases with a frequency of 1:200 to 1:500.
 The classical form of FH follows an autosomal dominant inheritance pattern and is characterized by an increase in serum LDL-cholesterol (LDL-C) (in heterozygotes LDL-C ranges from 190-450 mg/dl and in homozygotes it is >400 mg/dl).
 Pathogenic variants in three genes that influence the function of the LDL receptor are described as the cause of autosomal dominant FH.
-The most common cause (74% of cases) is pathogenic variants in the LDLR gene, but genetic defects of the apolipoprotein B-100 (APOB gene, 2-7%) or the protease PCSK9 gene (<3%) can also be causative.
+The most common cause (74% of cases) is pathogenic variants in the LDLR gene, but genetic defects in the apolipoprotein B-100 (APOB gene, 2-7%) or the protease PCSK9 gene (<3%) can also be causative.

 The LDL-C concentration in the blood is regulated by the interaction of LDL with the LDL receptor (Apo B/E- or LDLR).
 The proprotein convertase subtilisin/kexin type 9 (pcsk9) is involved in the degradation of the LDL receptor and thus also influences the LDL-C concentration.
 The FH phenotype includes skin and tendon xanthomas as well as arcus lipoides, which can occur in childhood in homozygous carriers of the autosomal dominant form.
 If left untreated, homozygous FH often leads to death before the age of 30 due to myocardial infarction; in heterozygous patients, symptomatic coronary artery disease is likely before the age of 50.
 The detection of variants in the causative genes may justify more intensive therapeutic measures (e.g., lipid apheresis) if drug treatment is not sufficient.